isuruar/Design-Patterns/README.md

+# Design Patterns
-This is where I have saved my learnings on design patterns!
+This is my JS repository where I post my design pattern learnings!